Deepa15prathap/flower-classification/README.md

 # flower-classification

-**Disclaimer: This project reflects the views of the author and should not be construed to represent the U.S. Food and Drug Administration's views or policies.**

 This repository contains a brief overview of convolutional neural networks (CNNs) and transfer learning, and an application to the classification of flower images.
 We use the dataset from the TensorFlow website:

 https://www.tensorflow.org/tutorials/image_retraining